Navigating the Foster Care System in Virginia: A Complete Guide for Prospective and Current Foster Parents

 The Role of Foster Parents

-Foster parenting requires constant communication with social workers and teachers, while birth family involvement is sometimes essential.
+Foster parenting requires ongoing communication with social workers and teachers, while involvement from the birth family is sometimes essential.
 Foster parents work with professionals on a team that supports children during this critical developmental stage.
 Foster parents build and maintain family bonds between children and their biological relatives so children can safely return home when appropriate.

 The rewards of foster parenting outweigh the difficulties associated with this work.
 When you influence a child's life positively, even for a brief period, it creates one of life's most fulfilling moments.